 The water balance of the Seti River basins can be affected by various factors, including precipitation, evapotranspiration, and changes in storage due to human activities or climate change.
-The catchment area of the basin is about 2966 km2 and the major tributaries are Sardi, Mardi, Yamgdi, Kali, Bijayapur, Kotre, and Madi rivers.
-The basin is characterized by high seasonality in terms of discharge with a minimum during February - March and maximum during July-August (Pant et al., 2021).
+The catchment area of the basin is about 2966 km and the major tributaries are Sardi, Mardi, Yamgdi, Kali, Bijayapur, Kotre, and Madi rivers.
+The basin is characterized by high seasonality